codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ## Why does Codacy ask for permission to create SSH keys?

-When you add a private repository to Codacy, Codacy uses the integration with your Git provider to create an new SSH key on the repository.
+When you add a private repository to Codacy, Codacy uses the integration with your Git provider to create a new SSH key on the repository.
 Codacy then uses that SSH key every time it needs to clone the repository.

 **Codacy only adds read-only SSH keys** and won't have access to any of your existing SSH keys.
 You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-deploy-keys).
 Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.